 Below are a few examples for you to try.

 Numerical reasoning tests often include calculation, estimation, numerical sequence, and data interpretation questions.
 Data interpretation questions are more likely in tests for higher-level positions such as those in management.
-In contrast, other question types are more popular in tests at administrative and executive levels.
+In contrast, other question types are more popular in tests at the administrative and executive levels.

 For basic calculation and estimation questions, a calculator is often not allowed.
 In other cases, these questions can be so strictly timed that you don’t even have enough time to reach a calculator.
 It’s best that you can prepare well, instead of relying on devices.